 Much like humans or chimps, rabbits have developed a high social order.
 In other words, they are social creatures that live in large groups known as colonies.
 When a rabbit detects any danger, it will thump on the ground to alert other rabbits.

 While rabbits use sounds, body language, and scents to communicate, they’re susceptible and will use their senses to detect danger instinctively.

 Rabbits are generally known to be active from dusk to dawn.
-When they go out to find food, they can hide from predators under cover of darkness.
+When they go out to find food, they can hide from predators under the cover of darkness.

 A rabbit will twitch its ears, turn its head, and sniff in the air when there’s any weird sound or unusual movement.

 Again, a rabbit can deploy a freeze defense mechanism if he spots a predator from a distance.
-In most cases, freeze defense will be the first choice if the predator has not spotted him.
+Freeze defense will be the first choice in most cases if the predator has not spotted him.
 This stillness helps the rabbit blend seamlessly into the surroundings, making him difficult to spot.

 Staying still also helps the rabbit evade the predator since many predators are often attracted to movement.
 In some instances, the rabbit can even play dead.

-The rabbit’s heart and cardiac output will naturally increase, and blood is sent to the muscles to increase his quickness and endurance.
-Whether the rabbit outruns the predator or is turned into a delicious meal, many things will depend on the rabbit’s luck, knowledge of the terrain, and rabbit’s general agility and swiftness.
+The rabbit’s heart and cardiac output will naturally increase, and blood is sent to the muscles to improve his quickness and endurance.
+Whether the rabbit outruns the predator or is turned into a delicious meal, many things depend on the rabbit’s luck, knowledge of the terrain, and general agility and swiftness.

-A rabbit’s chances of surviving in the wild hugely depend on his instinctive ability to escape.
-When a rabbit’s instinct to fly is activated, the rabbit always undergoes many psychological changes to increase his chances of survival.
+A rabbit’s chances of surviving in the wild depend on his intuitive ability to escape.
+When a rabbit’s instinct to fly is activated, the rabbit continually undergoes many psychological changes to increase its chances of survival.